ShutterDebug/TrueList_RE_Legal/README.md

-# TrueList_RE_Legal
-A Chrome extension for cross-referencing real estate listings on Redfin, Zillow, and Realtor.com against King County (and eventually nearby WA county) public assessor records.
+# TrueList RE – Legal Documents

+This repository contains public-facing legal documents for the TrueList RE Chrome extension.

+## Documents
+- Privacy Policy

+## Product
+TrueList RE is a browser extension that analyzes real estate listings using public records and AI.

+Source code for the extension is not public at this time.